Skip to main content

 The Adjuntas community gathered in December 2024 to celebrate the inauguration of the Resiliency Center Microgrid, marking a milestone in the project and in community access to power during outages.
 Credit: Maximiliano Ferrari/ORNL, U.S. Dept. of Energy

-• Casa Pueblo, a local conservation organization
+• Casa Pueblo, a local nonprofit organization

 • The Honnold Foundation, an international nonprofit